Group Show

 Nancy Mona Russell, Banos, 2009.
 Acrylic on canvas © Nancy Mona Russell.

-This Must Be the Place considers how we locate meaning, belonging, and a sense of arrival amidst flux.
-The exhibition brings together eight artists: Jerry Ross Barrish, Gary Bukovnik, Lake Heckaman, Gene Holtan, Jane Ivory, Paul Madonna, Nancy Mona Russell, and Mark Sommerfeld.
+This Must Be the Place considered how we locate meaning, belonging, and a sense of arrival amidst flux.
+The exhibition brought together eight artists: Jerry Ross Barrish, Gary Bukovnik, Lake Heckaman, Gene Holtan, Jane Ivory, Paul Madonna, Nancy Mona Russell, and Mark Sommerfeld.
 Through sculpture, painting, photography, new media and drawing, these artists engage with the idea of “place” as both fixed geography, and as an evolving psychological and spiritual orientation.
-Exhibition Details: This Must Be the Place Closing Date: Sunday, November 9, 2025 Gallery hours for final days of show: Thursday, Nov 6 — 1 PM to 6 PM Friday, Nov 7 — 1 PM to 6 PM Saturday, Nov 8 — 1 PM to 6 PM Sunday, Nov 9 — 11 AM to 6 PM Additional hours are available by appointment.

 Lake Heckaman, Pollination, 2024.
 Custom graphics software © Lake Heckaman.